 To light a fire is to invite the others in, is to send a

 In Arabic, the word ‘mish’aal’ means ‘bonfire’, from the verb ‘to burn’ or ‘to light’.

-Traditionally, travellers making their way across the desert would set up base for overnight rest, lighting a fire whose light and smoke could be seen from vast distances.
-This fire sent a message to travellers that they were welcome to stop, rest and share in food and water.
+In times past travellers making their way across distances would light fires at night, sending a signal to others that they were welcome to rest and share food and water.
 Al-Mish’aal is a symbol of welcome, and hospitality.
 An open invitation for rest, and dialogue with others.

 Al Mish’aal at Wyndham Street is a new building-based project which sees us taking up residence at a community space in the heart of Riverside.
 In partnership with South Riverside Community Development Centre (SRCDC) the space has been developed and refurbished with a view to accommodating a raft of new activities, to include a part-time co-working space, a Riverside library, and a variety of cultural and community projects aimed at communities right on the doorstep.
 Through the Al Mish’aal space and the activities built around it, we want to ask these and other questions:

 How do we build spaces in which culture is accessible not just as a one off, but continually into the future.